cdnjs/static-website/README.md

 - Build the site for production with `npm run build`
 - Start the custom Express server with `npm run start`

+During the build step, we enable Sentry error logging and publish the sourcemaps for the site directly to Sentry.
+This is done as in production we use minified, bundled JavaScript, so the sourcemaps allow Sentry to show where an error originated from in the source code.
+To do this, the info in [`.sentryclirc`](.sentryclirc) must be correct, and a valid Sentry auth token must be provided in the `SENTRY_AUTH_TOKEN` env var.

 For deployments to Heroku, the installation of dependencies and building the app will automatically be done, with `npm run start` being defined in the [`Procfile`](Procfile).